TomKonig/Copilot_Instruction_Template/README.md

 ## If you want to understand what a specific setting does, or you want to see and confirm for yourself exactly how AI interprets each individual setting, I have killed two birds with one massive stone and asked GPT-5 to provide a clear analysis of/readme for/guide to the file.
 You can view that in [Analysis.md](analysis.md).

-****[NOTE: The analysis file is VERY long because it serves BOTH as an instruction file and as research for how the model interprets instructions.
+**[NOTE: The analysis file is VERY long because it serves BOTH as an instruction file and as research for how the model interprets instructions.
 If you are simply looking to learn about a specific rule, use the search functionality via CTRL/CMD+F, or you will be here until tomorrow.
 If you want to learn more about how AI interprets, reasons, and makes decisions, I strongly encourage you to read the entire analysis, even if you have no intention of using the attached file.
-I promise you'll learn at least** *******something.*********]****
+I promise you'll learn at leas *something.*]**

 I've had relatively good success reducing the degree to which I have to micro-manage copilot as if it's a not-particularly-intelligent teenager using the following system-instructions file.
 I probably have to do 30-40% less micro-managing now.
 Which is still bad, but it's a lot better.